safe finger foods for babies and toddlersPin

 • Large pieces of anything that can’t be gummed

-• Heavy white bread, such as bagels – tends to clog together in hard balls that can be a choking hazard
+• Heavy white bread, such as bagels – tends to clog together in hard balls, which can be a choking hazard.

 • Strawberries to babies younger than 12 months, any dairy products, fruits, or fish that may cause allergies (if you have such allergies in your family) without consulting your baby’s doctor.